Civ13/civ13-wiki/wiki/Rules.md

 #### Good Escalation:

-Person 1: “You there\!
-I like your backpack\!
-You should hand it over\!”
+Person 1: “You there!
+I like your backpack!
+You should hand it over!”

 Person 2: “What?
-No\!
-This is my backpack, go get your own\!"
+No!
+This is my backpack, go get your own!"

-Person 1: “I said give me that backpack\!
-Do it or else you’re going to get hurt\!”
+Person 1: “I said give me that backpack!
+Do it or else you’re going to get hurt!”

-Person 1 draws out a weapon\!
+Person 1 draws out a weapon!

 Person 2: “Was that a threat?
-I will never yield to you\!”
+I will never yield to you!”

-Person 2 draws out a weapon\!
+Person 2 draws out a weapon!

-Person 1: “So be it\!
-That backpack is mine\!”
+Person 1: “So be it!
+That backpack is mine!”

 *Combat Begins*

 #### Bad Escalation:

-Person 1: “Give me your backpack\!”
+Person 1: “Give me your backpack!”

-Person 2: “No\!”
+Person 2: “No!”

 *Combat Begins*